 For Linux I recommend to use Processing and build an application yourself if you need it.

-The OSC Data Monitor application is available for $9.99.
-To make it accessible for people with a small budget, you can choose to pay between $6 and $9.99.
+The OSC Data Monitor application is available for $7.99 (sales tax included).
+To make it accessible for people with a smaller budget, you can choose to pay between $5 and $7.99.
 Thanks in advance for your support.

 I you have no budget, you can also download the source code and run it in Processing (see source code on Github).